Huseyin-Yilmaz-98/torrent_notifier_backend/README.md

         "frontend-address": "frontend-address"
     }

-A MYSQL 8.0 was used to store data.
+A MYSQL 8.0 database was used to store data.
 Sessions are already stored in this database.
 Knex.js was used to manage database transactions.
 The database schema is as follows:

 ![database](https://github.com/Xeraphin/torrent_notifier_tracker/blob/master/images/database.png?raw=true)